 MAX works to advance economic competitiveness in the Atlanta region by strengthening connections, collaborations, and practices among workforce developers and organizations engaged in workforce development.
+MAX convenes workforce developers through the following programs.

 Helpful Organizations for Workforce Developers